He may be smallish in size….

 Origin of the Irish Terrier Dog Breed

-The Irish Terrier is one of the oldest of all terrier breeds and as such means that his “ancestry” is always up for debate.
-That said however, these little guys probably come from the same ancestor as the Soft Coated Wheaten Terrier and the Black and Tan Terrier.
+The Irish Terrier is one of the oldest terrier breeds, so his “ancestry” is always debatable.
+However, these little guys probably come from the same ancestor as the Coated Wheaten Terrier and the Black and Tan Terrier.

 Now…

-In a lot of ways, this dog resembles the Irish Wolfhound, except of course that he is smaller in size, but don’t tell him that because these like we mentioned earlier, these guys have the heart of a lion which is probably because they were originally bred by Irish farmers for getting rid of the vermin and hunting foxes and otter.
-Not an easy task for a dog that is just about the same size as these other animals.
+In a lot of ways, this dog resembles the Irish Wolfhound, except, of course, that he is smaller in size, but don’t tell him that because these, as we mentioned earlier, guys have the heart of a lion, which is probably because Irish farmers originally bred them for getting rid of the vermin and hunting foxes and otter.
+It is not an easy task for a dog about the same size as these other animals.

-The Irish Terrier has been around for several hundred years, they didn’t become really famous until around the late 1880’s when they became the fourth most popular breed in the UK.
-Back then ear cropping of dogs was in fashion, but fortunately this inhumane practice was put to an end by the Irish Terrier Club of England in 1889 which is why many pictures and photos of these dogs from back then may look a little different from what the modern day Irish Terrier looks like.
+The Irish Terrier has been around for several hundred years; They didn’t become famous until around the late 1880s when they became the fourth most popular breed in the UK.
+Back then, ear cropping of dogs was in fashion.
+Still, fortunately, this inhumane practice was put to an end by the Irish Terrier Club of England in 1889, which is why many pictures and photos of these dogs from back then may look a little different from what the modern-day Irish Terrier looks like.

 Ultimately…